hemant2725/finboard-assignment/README.md

 # For Example: Send Money Flow
 1 -> You Send Money:
 SendMoneySection
--> addTransaction() - it calls a funtion in central context -> dashboardApi.createTransaction() - checks permission and calls a API Layer to create a Transaction -> localStorage updated - saves the transaction in localStorage -> state.transaction updated - the context updates the global state -> Everything updates automatically (Hero / Transactions / Analytics / Recent History update)
+2 -> addTransaction() - it calls a funtion in central context 3 -> dashboardApi.createTransaction() - checks permission and calls a API Layer to create a Transaction 4 -> localStorage updated - saves the transaction in localStorage 5 -> state.transaction updated - the context updates the global state 6 -> Everything updates automatically (Hero / Transactions / Analytics / Recent History update)

 ## Storage and Persistence
-Project stores the data in localStorage fin-dashboard:moch-api
+Project stores the data in localStorage fin-dashboard:mock-api
 - transactions
 - recurring
 - monthlyBudget